Yousef-Al-Zeer/Toku-app/README.md

 # toku

-Toku app is a flutter appTeaching reading and writing Japanese
+Toku app is a flutter app Teaching reading and writing Japanese